20hz20khz/python-turtle-games/README.md

 The only requirements are the ones listed below:

 1. Create a multi-line comment at the top of you code with your name, date, and directions.
 Your directions must explain the way to win OR way to make it to the next level.
 For example... reach the goal without dying OR reach the goal before the other player OR collect more coins than the other player OR collect all of the coins without dying.
-2. Add a new file, name it wall.py, and copy/paste THIS CODE.
+2. Add a new file, name it `wall.py`, and copy/paste [THIS CODE]().
 Use the Wall class to create 1 or more walls/platforms.
 3. Your player(s) and enemies cannot walk through walls/platforms.
 4. Use an image in the background. <https://blog.trinket.io/using-images-in-turtle-programs/>
 5. Use images for all of your sprites (no more boring trianges/squares/etc) <https://blog.trinket.io/using-images-in-turtle-programs/> Hint: search for images with the Exact Size 20x20 (or Exact Size 32x32) and Color Transparent